unixbigot/exhume/README.md

-# Exhume - Dig up your dead LiveJournal
+# Exhume - Dig up and export your dead LiveJournal

+## Importing your LiveJournal into the Hugo site generator

 If you're like me, you can no longer use LiveJournal given their latest terms of use.